wravoc/harden-ghostbsd/README.md

 ### Digital Art
 All Original Digital Artists recieve automatic Copyright.
 * Supplemental License [here](digital%20art/Quadhelion%20Engineering%20Universal%20Digital%20Art%20License.md)
-* Eric Turgeon, GhostBSD Operating System, and GhostBSD Team are available to be granted free unlimited use of the Art, provided appropriate credit is given, contact me for details
+* Eric Turgeon via the GhostBSD Operating System and the GhostBSD Team meet the terms of Non-Commercial for purposes of this License.

 ## Security Guidelines